entropic-dev/ds/ARCHITECTURE.md

 Resolves a path within `node_modules/` into a path into [`cacache-rs`](#cacache-rs).
 Fetches any missing package metadata as it resolves.

 Implementation: This should be ported to Rust: https://github.com/npm/tink/blob/latest/lib/pkglock.js#L22, and adapted accordingly.

-### ensure file

-Downloads a specific file by content address from Entropic.
-Requires metadata that [`ensure package`](#ensure-package) fetches.

-Implementation: This takes a resolved file path into a package and downloads it using the [entropic client](#entropic-client), into the [cache](#cacache-rs).

-### ensure package

-Makes sure everything needed for a package is available.
-When a package needs to actually be extracted to `node_modules/` in order to work, this does that.
-Otherwise, it just fetches metadata and lets individual file fetches be lazy, through [ensure file](#ensure-file).

-Implementation: When the [file resolver](#file-resolver) can't find metadata for a particular package, this is called and uses the [entropic client](#entropic-client) to download the appropriate package metadata, cache it, and return it so resolution can continue.
-This needs to be a blocking operation if invoked by the file resolver, and an async operation when invoked by the [installer](#installer)/[tree builder](#tree-builder).

-### installer

-This is the main interface into the "installer" part of the package manager.
-It contains all the installation logic. (handwave.
-This needs more fleshing out.)

-Implementation: (handwaves).
-This is actually a much larger and more nuanced project, and this is just a placeholder.

-### tree builder

-This is the part of the [installer](#installer) that actually takes care of calculating the target tree.
-It fetches any missing metadata using the [entropic client](#entropic-client) and builds a data structure representing the final dependency tree.

-Implementation: This is a larger project, but a good starting point would be to prototype the necessary tree data structure and any necessary manipulation methods on that that the installer will need.

-### script runner

-This runs any required run-scripts.
-By default, it will prompt if a new package wants to run an install script, and save its result to the lockfile.

-Implementation: This should be a rewrite of https://github.com/npm/npm-lifecycle

-### entropic client

-This is an http client especially designed to communicate with the entropic registry.
-For now, this can be any client that supports both sync and async http requests.
-Long-term, it would be good to have built-in caching support (into [cacache](#cacache-rs)) that's fully http cache spec-compliant.

-Implementation: This will be written using [surf](https://crates.io/crates/surf), and will use [surf-middleware-cache](https://github.com/zkat/surf-middleware-cache) once it's ready.

-### cacache-rs

-This is the Rust implementation of cacache, a content-addressable cache where all package metadata and individual files for Entropic are stored for fast, easy access.
-It deduplicates globally by content address, reducing overall storage use.